lmammino/blog/2016-03-21-pull-streams.md

 # Streams in Node
-Streams are an asynchronous abstraction that allows dealing with data in small chunks, pushing bottlenecks into the IO layer.
+Streams are an asynchronous abstraction that allows dealing with large data sets in small chunks, pushing bottlenecks into the IO layer.
 This usually leads to less memory cost and increased performance, which is a _very_ good thing.

-In streams, data flows from a source, through a bunch of through streams, into a sink:
+In streams, data flows from a Source, through a bunch of Through streams, into a Sink:
 ```txt
   ┌────────┐   ┌─────────┐   ┌────────┐
   │ Source │──▶│ Through │──▶│  Sink  │